-STEVE HALLIDAY - PRESIDENT, RAIN RFID ALLIANCE
+PRESIDENT, RAIN ALLIANCE

-Welcome to the RAIN RFID Alliance perspective on how to use RAIN RFID to solve problems for your business!
+Welcome to the RAIN Alliance perspective on how to use RAIN RFID to solve problems for your business!

+This is the third edition of this book and it contains a lot of new information.
 By getting this RAIN book, from our website (RAINRFID.org), at industry tradeshows, and at our meetings, you can learn about RAIN RFID technology, what end-users are doing with RAIN around the world, and meet all types of companies and organizations - our members and partners.